What are Lingual Braces?

 You may also experience some difficulty with your speech, which could take from a few hours to even couple of weeks to adapt.

 Wearing lingual braces will also make brushing and flossing of your teeth more difficult and time consuming.

 Patient selection is also very important, as lingual braces are not suitable for all orthodontic problems.

 Treatment with lingual braces usually costs about twice as much as conventional ones.
 This is mainly due to the fact that the lingual braces and wires are entirely custom-made in a dental laboratory, requiring specialised 3D cad/cam and robotic wire bending technology.
 Treatment with lingual braces also requires more frequent appointments and much longer adjustment appointments than conventional "outside" braces.

 Watch the video below to see how the Incognito™ Hidden braces work.

 Dr. Kostas is a certified Incognito™ provider and offers the option of lingual braces to his patients.
-The only way to assess your suitability for lingual braces and get an accurate quote for the cost of treatment is to arrange a Free initial consultation with us so that we can closely assess your needs, concerns and treatment expectations.
+The only way to assess your suitability for lingual braces and get an accurate quote for the cost of treatment is to arrange an initial consultation with us so that we can closely assess your needs, concerns and treatment expectations.